-An Adaptive Corporate Culture is one that enables their organisation to adapt quickly and effectively to internal and external pressures for change.
+An Adaptive Corporate Culture is one that enables the organisation to adapt quickly and effectively to internal and external pressures for change.

-A corporate culture that consistently supports a positive psychological environment will ensure their workforce will be more resilient against stress.
+A corporate culture that consistently supports a positive psychological environment will ensure the workforce will be more resilient against stress.
 Such a workforce will respond effectively to change without losing productivity.

 Psychological Responsibility and Sharing Responsibility for the Future Success of the Organisation are two principles that underpin the culture of the organisation.
 They influence the way people behave towards each other.
 These two agenda items should be adopted next after adaptive leadership.

 Adaptive Corporate Culture builds on these principles and adds the elements of culture that heavily influence trust, commitment, motivation, kinship, concentration and social engagement, the attributes that form psychologically healthy organisations that perform at their peak.

 A culture is made up of various ingredients all of which help towards the tone, atmosphere and expectations that surround the workforce and influence its attitude and approach to work.